Water Conservation Tips

 Tips On How to Save Water And Money

-If you feel that your water bills are high or higher than your normal bills, the first thing you need to do is to recheck the reading on your meter to be sure that it wasn’t overread.
-Next, you will need to look for leaks.
-In order to detect leaks, turn everything off carefully so no water is being used anywhere in the house.
-Do not turn off the commodes, but be sure that they haven’t just been flushed.
+If you feel that your water bills are higher than expected, first check the reading on your meter to ensure it was not overread.
+Next, you should search for any hidden leaks.
+To detect leaks, turn everything off carefully so water is not being used anywhere in the house.
+Do not turn off the commodes, but be sure they haven’t recently been flushed.
 Turn off your icemaker if you have one.
 Then check the test hand on your meter (a small red triangle slightly to the left and below the center of your meter or the long sweep hand much like the second hand on a watch or clock).
 If it is moving at all, then you have a leak.
 If your meter does not have a test hand, then you will need to write down all the readings and go back and do the same thing in about 15 minutes.
 If there has been a change in the readings, then you have a leak.
-The leak will probably be somewhere between the meter and your house.
-However, a commode leak may not show on your meter every time you check it.
-You might check it ten times and a commode problem only show one of those times.

-When washing the car, use a bucket for soapy water and use the hose only for rinsing.
-Running water in the driveway won’t get the car any cleaner.
+- When washing your car, use a small bucket for soapy water and save the hose only for rinsing.